 Apples go great with many other best fruits and vegetables for dogs and human foods, but we especially love this dog treat recipe!
 Apple pumpkin bars make for a yummy treat your best bud will love.

-As we explained, apples are loaded with essential nutrients, fruits can dogs eat, and vitamins for your dogs eat.
+As we explained, apples are loaded with essential nutrients and vitamins.
+They are one of the healthy fruits can dogs eat and enjoy!
 Pumpkins are too!
 Check out our other blog to learn more about the health benefits of pumpkins for dogs.

 What You Need